-COURSE COURSE LEARNING OUTCOME AND ITS MAPPING WITH PROGRAMME LEARNING OUTCOME Sr. No. CLOs Taxonomy level Programme learning outcome (PLO) At the en At the end of the course, the student will be able to: 1 Apply differential and integral calculus to interpret the physical systems and processes.
-C3 PLO-1 2 Demonstrate understanding of complex numbers and determine the behavior of sequence and series with application to engineering problems. С3 PLO-2 3 Express in his/her own words the key concepts of functions, differential & integral calculus, sequences, series and complex numbers.
-A2 PLO-2 REMARK XS (if any):
+Sr. No. CLOs Taxonomy level Programme learning outcome (PLO) At the en d of the course, the student will be able to: 1 Apply differential and integral calculus to interpret the physical systems and processes. С3 PLO-1 2 Demonstrate understanding of complex numbers and determine the behavior of sequence and series with application to engineering problems. С3 PLO-2 3 Express in his/her own words the key concepts of functions, differential & integral calculus, sequences, series and complex numbers.
+A2 PLO-2